 There are many really good reasons to go to church.
 Most of them involve attending church in person.
 There are lots of churches out there, so if you look I'm sure you can find one that works for you.
 There are times you can't make it to church, though, so here are some links to online church services you can attend:

 Calvary Church in Dover, Delaware.
-From their site, just click "Watch Live" from their menu and you can watch their Sunday services live at 9AM and 11AM EST every Sunday, or use these buttons:
+Click "Watch Live" from the menu on their site and you can watch their Sunday services live at 9AM and 11AM EST every Sunday, or use these buttons:

 World Harvest Worship Center in Riverview, Florida.
-Click "WHWC Live" from the menu bar, or use these buttons:
+Click "WHWC Live" from the menu bar on their site, or use these buttons: